zengtsysu/TeroGen/README.md

 Any arbitrary molecule can be used as the initial structure for metadynamics sumilations, while herein for tergenoids generation, the isoprenoid carbocations were used.

 `reactor.sh`: This script will conduct medadynamics sumilations with specific initial structure and parameters.
 The output is a reactant-product list with energetics properties in tsv format.
-It will take about **** on 12 CPUs (Xeon E5-2609 1.70GHz) to run the demo provided in the script.
 `deprotonation.py`: This will quench carbocations by exhaustive deprotonation and also output a reactant-product list in tsv format.

 It will take about 10 hours on 12 CPUs (Xeon E5-2609 1.70GHz) to run the demo provided in the script.